MatteoMel1985/Hands-on-Introduction-to-Linux-Commands-and-Shell-Scripting_IBM-Data-Engineering/Resolution Case Study.md

 # To make things easier, we will define some useful variables...
 ```

 Task 5 asks us to define a variable called `origAbsPath` with the absolute path of the current directory as the variable's value.
-The following string perfectly follow this instruction.
+The following string perfectly follows this instruction.

 ```bash
 # [TASK 5]